 (27) fish in violation of provincial or federal statutes or regulations, where fishing is authorized by the Deputy City Manager under subsection 4.1(17);

 (28) remove or injure the nest or egg of any bird;

 (29) hinder or obstruct, or attempt to hinder or obstruct, any person exercising or performing a duty under this by-law;

 (30) let off or discharge any water so that it runs waste or useless from or out of any reservoir, pond, river, or lake located in a park or recreation area;

-(31) lay or cause to be laid any pipe, or conduit to communicate with any pipe or main belonging to the waterworks connected with any park or recreation area or in any way obtain water without the consent of the Managing Director;
+(31) lay or cause to be laid any pipe, or conduit to communicate with any pipe or main belonging to the waterworks connected with any park or recreation area or in any way obtain water without the consent of the Deputy City Manager;

 (32) discharge or permit the discharge of any water from private properties, including pool water and water from a roof drainage system, onto, into or over any park with the exception of natural over land flow from adjacent residential yards;